CPJPRINCE/opex_manifest_generator/README.md

                                 Log will bee exported to 'meta' / output folder

-        -o,   --output          Set's the output of the 'meta' folder when              [PATH/TO/FOLDER] utilising AutoClass.
+        -o,   --output          Set's the output of the 'meta' folder when              [PATH/TO/FOLDER] utilising AutoRef.

-        -s,   --start-ref       Sets the starting Reference in the Auto Class           [int] process.
+        -s,   --start-ref       Sets the starting Reference in the Auto Ref           [int] process.

-        -i    --input           Set whether to use an Auto Class spreadsheet as an      [PATH/TO/FILE] input.
+        -i    --input           Set whether to use an Auto Ref spreadsheet as an      [PATH/TO/FILE] input.
 The input needs to be the (relative or absolute) path of the spreadsheet.

-                                This allows for use of the Auto Class spreadsheet to customise the XIP metadata (and custom xml metadata).
+                                This allows for use of the Auto Ref spreadsheet to customise the XIP metadata (and custom xml metadata).